Tushar2131027/Tushar2131027/README.md

 - 👋 Hi, I’m @Tushar2131027
 - 👀 I’m interested in machine learning and backend development using django.
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning machine learning and devops operation
 - 💞️ I’m looking to collaborate on django and machine learning projects
 - 📫 One can reach me with LinkedIn
 - 😄 Pronouns: ...